 Facebook is a great tool that offers a massive network of potential customers, but it's not the only social channel that your target audience is using.
 When getting to know your customer base, identify the social channels that reach them, including Facebook, Twitter, Pinterest, Instagram, LinkedIn and Ello, the newest member.
 [Read related story: Best Social Media Marketing Solutions for Small Business]

 Instagram especially is growing at an incredible rate.
-In 2017, the social media giant announced that approximately 800 million people use their platform each month and brands are seeing greater engagement on Instagram than other social media platforms.
+In 2017, the social media giant announced that approximately 800 million people use its platform each month and brands are seeing greater engagement on Instagram than other social media platforms.
 So, cover your social media bases and see where you get the most interaction.

 Utilize influencers on various platforms.